Benches clear as Dodgers beat Astros 5-2

 UP NEXT

 Right-hander Dustin May (0-0, 2.08 ERA) will start for the Dodgers when the series wraps up on Wednesday night.
 May allowed seven hits and one run in 4 1/3 innings on opening day.
-Baker hasn’t announced who will start for the Astros in place of Justin Verlander, who is on the injured list with a forearm strain.
+Rookie Cristian Javier will make his first major league start in place of Justin Verlander, who is on the injured list with a forearm strain.
+Javier made his MLB debut on Saturday when he pitched one inning of relief.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports